Mufurun/interactiveMap/README.md

         - This rewrites the codes in the folder "interactiveMap" from the github
         - Then, it reads the content from the "exp.txt" file and pastes them in the proper position of "data.js"
       - If you have installed git bash, then you might use **download_and_modify_codes.sh**
         - A lot faster and easy.
+        - Also it download the newest version of program.

 ### Manual Uploading <a name="manual-uploading"></a>